 Stop Hoarding all the Toilet Paper

 OMG the threat of running out of toilet paper was real.
-By the time we had returned for our spring break toilet paper was ALL OUT!
+By the time we had returned from our spring break, toilet paper was ALL OUT!
 You couldn’t find it anywhere.
-Fortunately I had stocked up before we left unknowing.
+Fortunately, I had stocked up before we left unknowing.
 Going into a grocery store seemed so vulnerable.
 Was I going to get this awful virus and spread it to my family?

 My family has stayed healthy.
 We have not gotten this terrible virus that has affected so many people.
 We are trying to do our part by staying as safe as we can.